lantrann/QuantumLab-HCMIP/index.md

 ### **News**

+> Apr 2022: Lan is invited to give talks at [the Vietnam-Taiwan ASEM-2022](https://sites.google.com/view/asem2022/) and [VSSCM-1-2022](https://computational-quantum.com/vsscm/)

 > Nov 2021: Welcome Tri-Nhan to join the group!
 Tri-Nhan will be working with Lan on developing new electronic structure method.

 > Oct 2021: Our paper, "Improving perturbation theory for open-shell molecules via self-consistency", has been accepted for publication in _J.
 Phys.
 Chem.
 A_!